 Android Applications Testing Tools

-These testing tools work only for Android applications.
-There are tons of tools for testing Android apps, but we’ve selected the best:
+These testing tools for mobile apps work only for Android applications.
+There are tons of tools used for mobile testing specifically for Android apps, but we’ve selected the best:

 Robotium is one of the leading frameworks for automated Android apps testing.
-It can be a helpful part of any Android app testing technique.
+It can be a helpful part of any technique.

 - Ability to create scenarios for functionality and system testing of multiple actions

-— Can test apps with available source code or an APK file
+- Suitable for apps with available source code or an APK file

 - Integration with Maven and Ant